-The elders are assisted by these deacons.
-They are men who have also met the qualifications given in the Bible.
+The elders are assisted by deacons.
+These are men who have also met the qualifications given in the Bible.

-Ray has counseled individuals in drug and alcohol abuse for the last 29 years.
+Ray has counseled individuals in drug and alcohol abuse for the last 30 years.
 He has also worked with troubled teens.
 While preaching in Iowa, Ray served as a volunteer Chaplain for Hospice of Central Iowa.
 After moving to Enid, he volunteered for Hospice Circle of Love for 1 ½ years.

 Ray and his wife Teresa have three grown children; Joshua and wife Jackie and their son, Lincoln; David and wife Heather and their son, Jude and daughter, Lucy; and Rachel and husband Cody Wieden and their daughter, Rylee.